Porokeratosis ptychotropicaQ82.8

 EtiopathogenesisThis section has been translated automatically.

 Unknown.
-A genetic predisposition has not been proven to date.
-Other forms of porokeratosis have been associated with risk factors such as UV irradiation, trauma, renal and liver failure, organ transplantation, and immunosuppression.
+A genetic disposition has not yet been proven with certainty, although heterozygous pathogenic mutations in the mevalonate kinase gene (MVK) (NM_00043.4>G p.L265R) have been detected in individual cases.
+Other forms of porokeratosis have been associated with risk factors such as UV radiation, trauma, kidney and liver failure, organ transplantation and immunosuppression.

 ManifestationThis section has been translated automatically.